 Benavidez, Roy P., 63; retired Army master sergeant who received the Medal of Honor for his actions in the Vietnam War; in San Antonio, Nov.
 29, 1998.

 Beneke, Gordon “Tex,” 86; singer and sax player who took over the Glenn Miller Orchestra after Miller’s death; Fort Worth native known for singing “Chattanooga Choo Choo” and saxophone solos on “In the Mood”; in Costa Mesa, Calif., May 30, 2000.

-Bentsen, Lloyd M. Jr., 85; represented Texas in the U.S. Senate for 22 years; vice presidential candidate on the Democratic ticket in 1988; former secretary of Treasury; in Houston, May 23, 2006.
+Bentsen, Lloyd M. Jr., 85; born in Mission in the Lower Rio Grande Valley, represented Texas in the U.S. Senate for 22 years; vice presidential candidate on the Democratic ticket in 1988; former secretary of Treasury; in Houston, May 23, 2006.

 Bernal, Eloy, 61; Tejano star described as one of the great bajo sexto (12-string guitar) players and well-known Spanish gospel singers; in a bus accident near Corpus Christi, April 22, 1998.

 Besser, Saul, 62; rabbi at Temple Shalom in Dallas for 20 years, catalyst for Jewish-Christian dialogue in city; in Tampa, Fla., Aug.
 30, 1996.

 Biggers, John T., 76; pioneering muralist known for portraying the African-American experience; he founded the art department at Texas Southern University in 1949; in Houston, Jan.
 25, 2001.